XinliHao/AERO/README.md

-# AERO,  From Chaos to Clarity: Time Series Anomaly Detection in Astronomical Observations(ICDE 2024)
+# From Chaos to Clarity: Time Series Anomaly Detection in Astronomical Observations(ICDE 2024)

 This is PyTorch implementation of AERO in the following paper: